KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 * [In a BPM workflow, call another REST service asynchronously](#in-a-bpm-workflow-call-another-rest-service-asynchronously)
 * [In a BPM workflow, signal to advance when stopped at a user task](#in-a-bpm-workflow-signal-to-advance-when-stopped-at-a-user-task)

-## In a BPM workflow, call another REST service synchronously
+# In a BPM workflow, call another REST service synchronously
-This use case will illustrate how to synchronously call an external REST service and use the response data to make flow decisions as well as provide input to subsequent steps in the process.
+This use case will illustrate how to call an external REST service *synchronously* and use the response data to make flow decisions as well as provide input to subsequent steps in the process.

 You will add functionality for calling an external weather service to get a maximum temperature forecast for a given destination ZIP code.
 The service response data will be used to decide subsequent tasks to be executed based on a given threshold.
 If the maximum temperature forecast exceeds the threshold, the shipment will be directed to Customer Service; otherwise, the data will simply be provided to the person preparing the shipment, allowing them to decide on suitable packaging or shipping options.
 Required process instance variables will be initialized with user input received for the __Accept Shipment__ task.